Humsuki/Humsuki/README.md

 ### 📌 Fun Facts

 - 🎨 Obsessed with dashboards and color-coded spreadsheets
-- 🧩 Taught myself Python using memes and YouTube
+- 🧩 Taught myself SQL using memes and YouTube
 - 🧳 Currently living in Poland but remote and mobile

 <p align="center">